riyaparmar21/Impact-of-Sea-Surface-Temperature-on-Climate-Variables/README.md

 │   │
 │   ├── streamlit_using_images.py
-│   └── streamlit_using_scripts.py           (use this one for all functionalities and plots) │
+│   └── streamlit_using_scripts.py           (use this one for all functionalities and plots) │   │
+│   ├── ecmwf datas.nc      (used for final plotting and dashboard making) │   ├── noaa_konkan_sst.nc
+│   ├── noaa_sst_masked.nc  (used for final plotting and dashboard making) │   ├── precip_konkan.nc    (used for final plotting and dashboard making) │   └── precip.mon.mean.nc
+│
 └── visualizations/
     ├── .DS_Store